XoopsDocs/xoops-installation-guide/book/ch9.md

-Chapter 9: Upgrade Existing XOOPS Installation
+### Chapter 9: Upgrade Existing XOOPS Installation

- 	Warning
+>	**Warning **

-If you use custom templates, you should convert them into files inside your theme folder before upgrading.
+>If you use custom templates, you should convert them into files inside your theme folder before upgrading.

 Assuming that you have a structure in your existing XOOPS Installation as discussed above, and would like to upgrade it to XOOPS 2.5.2, i.e. you have renamed and moved your xoops_lib and xoops_data directories outside of Document Root, these are the steps to upgrade your XOOPS Installation:

-1. Backup all XOOPS files & your XOOPS database!!!
+1)	Backup all XOOPS files & your XOOPS database!!!
-2. Pre-Upgrade Instructions:
+2)	Pre-Upgrade Instructions:
-a.
+<br>a.
 Unzip the downloaded “XOOPS Release” into a temporary folder
-b.
+<br>b.
 Delete unneeded Files/Folders from /htdocs
-i.
-Delete cache, install, and templates_c folders ii.
+<br>i.
+Delete cache, install, and templates_c folders
+<br>ii.
 Delete mainfile.php, favicon.ico (typically, but leave if you didn’t modify it)

 ![image001.png](../assets/img_41.jpg)

-c.
+<br>c.
 Copy upgrade folder into /htdocs
-d.
+<br>d.
 If you have installed AltSys Module:
-i.
-Copy altsys folder in current XOOPS_TRUST folder to xoops_lib/modules folder ii.
+<br>i.
+Copy altsys folder in current XOOPS_TRUST folder to xoops_lib/modules folder
+<br>ii.
 In xoops_lib folder, make symlink of libs -> modules (for altsys compatibility)
 3. Merge Core/Module Modifications (if in core release)
 a.
 Merge any core files modified for your installations
 i.	robots.txt (only if changed)